kovidgoyal/kitty/docs/remote-control.rst

 This will open a new tab running the bash shell with the title "My Tab".
 We can change the title of the tab to "New Title" with::

-   kitty @ set-tab-title --match title:^My New Title
+   kitty @ set-tab-title --match 'title:^My' New Title

 Let's change the title of the current tab::